 Arformoterol comes as a solution (liquid) to inhale by mouth using a nebulizer (machine that turns medication into a mist that can be inhaled).
 It is usually inhaled twice a day in the morning and the evening.
 Inhale arformoterol at around the same times every day, and space your doses about 12 hours apart.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Use arformoterol exactly as directed.
 Do not use more or less of it or use it more often than prescribed by your doctor.

 Do not swallow or inject arformoterol inhalation.

 Do not use arformoterol inhalation to treat sudden attacks of COPD.
-Your doctor will prescribe a short acting beta agonist inhaler such as albuterol (Proventil, Ventolin) to use during attacks.
-If you were using this type of inhaler on a regular basis before you began treatment with arformoterol, your doctor will probably tell you to stop using it regularly, but to continue to use it to treat attacks.
+Your doctor will prescribe a short acting beta agonist medication such as albuterol (Accuneb, Proair, Proventil, Ventolin) to use during attacks.
+If you were using this type of medication on a regular basis before you began treatment with arformoterol, your doctor will probably tell you to stop using it regularly, but to continue to use it to treat attacks.